Data Visualization

 There is still a lot of work to do in data visualization education and literacy!
 Right now, my work is a bit more comprehension-based.
 I believe that once we have an understanding of how people make meaning from data visualizations, we can better address the ways in which we should be creating data visualizations.
 Ideas for future work I’d like to be a part of:

 - Analyze the wide variety of guidelines and recommendations that are currently out there for the creators of data visualization.
-I’d like to map these guidelines to the cognitive processes involved in the comprehension of data visualization
+I’d like to map these guidelines to the cognitive processes involved in the comprehension of data visualization.

-- Use what we know about data visualization comprehension to create one adaptable set of recommendations for data visualization creators
+- Use what we know about data visualization comprehension to create one adaptable set of recommendations for data visualization creators.

 Presentations